Course

 Identification

-Now that we have screened our patient for risk factors for hemorrhage potential, we need to recognize if our patient is within normal limits or having a postpartum hemorrhage.
-If a hemorrhage is identified, we will need to recognize the severity of the hemorrhage, based on collected data and defined criteria by your facility.
-Conducting postpartum hemorrhage management assessments through vital signs, fundus exams, and assessment of bleeding are the diagnostic criteria for determining hemorrhage.
-Postpartum assessments should occur every 15 minutes for 2 hours, then every 1 hour for three hours, then every 4 hours for 24 after delivery, and then every shift (8).
+Now that we have screened our patient for risk factors for hemorrhage potential, we need to recognize if our patient is within normal limits or has PPH.
+If bleeding is identified, we will need to acknowledge the severity of the bleeding based on collected data and defined criteria by your facility.
+Postpartum maternal assessments are performed to prevent PPH and include vital signs, uterine fundal tone/location, lochia, and perineal and labial area evaluation (2).
+The vital signs, including temperature, pulse, blood pressure, and respirations, should be done every 15 minutes for the first 2 hours after birth.
+The uterine fundus and lochia should also be assessed with each vital sign assessment (2).
+Additional vital signs and fundal checks could also be done depending on facility protocol.

-Do you assess for color, clot formation, flow?
+• Do you assess for color, clot formation, and flow?

-California Maternal Quality Care Collaborative (CMQCC) and the American College of Obstetrics and Gynecology (ACOG) have developed patient hemorrhage bundles that detail various definitive stages of hemorrhage.
-These stages of hemorrhage in the resources below include each stage with relation to signs and symptoms to define each stage and when to move to the next stage; guiding you to increase or decrease patient severity of hemorrhage.
+California Maternal Quality Care Collaborative (CMQCC) and the American College of Obstetrics and Gynecology (ACOG) have developed patient hemorrhage bundles that detail various definitive stages of bleeding.
+The resources below define bleeding stages, including signs and symptoms, and also include interventions necessary to advise clinicians when to increase or decrease the severity stage (1)(5).

 Stage Signs/Symptoms